crabshank/Cheat-engine-tools/readme.md

 * **delete( n --[[Optional]] )** -> If n is a string matching the name of a saved trace, it will delete that trace.
 If n is unspecified, it will delete all saved traces.

 N.B.
-When not in a trace, or when using traceCount.condBp(…): When a breakpoint is hit, the extension will make the main memory view's hex view jump to the last (or first if jmpFirst==true) (matching in .condBp(…)) memory address ('[…]') in the broken opcode.
+When not in a trace, or when using traceCount.condBp(…): When a breakpoint is hit, the extension will make the main memory view's hex view jump to the last (or first if jmpFirst==true) (matching in .condBp(…)) memory address ('[…]') in the broken instruction.
 This will make it much easier to see what's around read memory addresses when stepping through the code.

 ## batchRW.lua